wolfSSL/wolfssl-examples/psk/tutorial-tcp-psk.md

 ## Now adding Pre-Shared Keys (PSK) to the CyaSSL Simple Server:

+The following steps are on how to use PSK in a CyaSSL server

 1. Build CyaSSL with pre shared keys enabled executing the following commands in CyaSSL’s root directory.
 Depending on file locations sudo may be needed when running the commands.
     ```
     ./configure --enable-psk